sahilg06/EmoGen/README.md

 License and Citation
 ----------
-Theis repository can only be used for personal/research/non-commercial purposes.
+This repository can only be used for personal/research/non-commercial purposes.
 Please cite the following paper if you use this repository:
 ```
 @misc{goyal2023emotionally,
       title={Emotionally Enhanced Talking Face Generation},